Skip to code content (skip section selection)

 (1) A101 General.

 A101.1 General.
-All windows and doors shall be boarded in an approved manner to prevent entry by unauthorized persons and shall be painted to correspond to the color of the existing structure.
+All windows and doors shall be boarded in an approved manner to prevent entry by unauthorized persons.
+After 30 days doors shall be painted to correspond to the color of the existing structure and windows shall be secured with clear boarding material.

 (2) A102 Materials.